-Elizabeth Nelson is a multidisciplinary artist, writer, communications professional, and theatre director.
+Elizabeth Nelson is a multidisciplinary artist, writer, and communications professional.
 From 2009 to 2016, she worked for the national labor union, Stage Directors and Choreographers Society (SDC), launching SDC Journal, a quarterly magazine celebrating the crafts of stage direction and choreography.
 She retired from her position as art director in September 2018.

-In late winter of 2017, Elizabeth joined the dedicated staff at Berkshire Humane Society, the only open-admission animal shelter in Berkshire County serving more than 1,200 animals and 2,000 people each year with varied services and programs.
-As the marketing and communications manager, she is responsible for developing and designing fundraising materials, marketing special events, writing about animals for Animal Life magazine, promoting pet adoption on social media, and managing the website.
-(She also greatly enjoys socializing all the kittens!)
+In March 2017, Elizabeth joined the dedicated staff at Berkshire Humane Society, the only open-admission animal shelter in Berkshire County serving more than 1,200 animals and 2,000 people each year with varied services and programs.
+As the marketing and communications manager, she is responsible for developing and designing communication materials, marketing special events, writing about animals, promoting pet adoption on social media, and managing the website.
+She frequently takes a leadership role in special projects.

 Elizabeth is also deeply involved with Catwalk Boutique, a resale shop specializing in gently-used, fashionable and current, women’s clothing.
 Catwalk Boutique is entirely stocked by donations, and all sales benefit BHS.
 In December 2018, Elizabeth assisted in the opening of a second shop.
 Learn more at catwalkboutique.org.

 Her artistic endeavors have included: writing short stories, plays, and poetry; directing plays; designing theatrical scenery and costumes; painting and drawing.